AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module13/ex4.md

 all=>
-all=> select --aepTenantId--.productData.productInteraction, count(*) all-> from   aep_demo_website_interactions all-> where  --aepTenantId--.brand.brandName like 'Luma Telco' all-> and    --aepTenantId--.productData.productInteraction is not null all-> group  by --aepTenantId--.productData.productInteraction;
+all=> select --aepTenantId--.productData.productInteraction, count(*) all-> from   aep_demo_website_interactions all-> where  --aepTenantId--.brand.brandName IN ('Luma Telco', 'Citi Signal') all-> and    --aepTenantId--.productData.productInteraction is not null all-> group  by --aepTenantId--.productData.productInteraction;